 A lot has happened since I started Re:Minds in 2015.
 My son went from a part-time mainstream school where I battled for an EHCP, to a specialist secondary school with a full time teaching assistant.
 He was signed off of school by CAMHS in the autumn of 2017 with severe depression, dissociative state, psychosis and anxiety and spent six months in an adolescent psychiatric hospital.
 Within six months of returning to his special school, they said they could no longer meet his needs and he had to leave so he is now at home and has tutors, it’s not ideal but we are plodding on.
-His little sister is now on the CAMHS waiting lists – so we are going through the process of fear and uncertainty all over again - but this time it's so much easier because we have all the experiences and support of other families too.
+His little sister now has an Autism and anxiety diagnosis – so we are going through the process of fear and uncertainty all over again - but this time it's so much easier because we have all the experiences and support of other families too.

 My family has gone through things I never imagined in 2015 when Re:Minds began.
 The group has been the constant, the one place I can talk to other people who just get it.
 I have made friends I know I will have for the rest of my life there.
 I cannot change the diagnosis my children have, but focusing my energy into trying to make a difference to the system helps more than I ever imagined possible.